Season 4 on ABC (1958-1959)

 The decision to forgo new material and rerun cut down versions of the original shows had a predictable effect on ratings.
 The final

 straw for the few faithful viewers still left may have been when these reruns were also rerun, from March through September of 1959.
 Still,

 with an outlay of some $300,000 the network and Disney realized over half the income of the third season, for only 10% of the expenditure.
 The

 lion's share of the profit, as always, went to ABC, but this was likely the first time the studio made money from domestic showings of

 The Mickey Mouse Club.
 (Foreign sales are another matter).

 In a recent online interview, Jodie Carn asked Doreen "And you were on the show all three years?", to which Doreen replied, "Three and a half".

 It does appear that no more than six Mouseketeers were called back to the studio for publicity work and a little filming in spring 1958.
 They

-regular weekly basis by the studio.
+employed as regularly by the studio.